alephium/docs/docs/FAQ.md

 So, when you connect to a dApp, it will specifically ask to connect with addresses that belong to the same group as the dApp itself.
 This grouping system ensures everything runs smoothly within Alephium's sharded structure.

+Note that this is only a problem when using dApps.
+Normal transfers have similar user experience as non-sharded blockchains.
+The core team is committed to improve the assets management across different groups to make it more friendly for dApp users.

 ## Development

 ### Where is the roadmap?